Madhabi Mukherjee

-Madhabi Chakraborty (née Mukherjee) is an Indian actress.
+Madhabi Chakraborty (née Mukherjee; born 10 February 1940) is an Indian actress.

-Considered to be one of the greatest actresses of Bengali cinema, she has acted in some of the most critically acclaimed films in Bengali cinema.
+Considered to be one of the greatest and finest actresses of Bengali cinema, she has acted in some of the most critically acclaimed films in Bengali cinema.
 She won the National Film Award for Best Actress for her performance in the Bengali film Dibratrir Kabya.

-She made her on-screen debut in Premendra Mitra's Kankantola Light Railway (1950).
+She made her on-screen debut in Premendra Mitra's Kankantala Light Railway (1950).
 Her first leading role came with Tapan Sinha's Tonsil (1956).
 Her name was later changed into "Madhabi" by Mrinal Sen in his Baishe Sraban (1960).

 Early life

 Madhabi was born on 10 February 1940, to advocate Shailendranath Mukherjee and thespian actress Leela Mukherjee.
 After her parents separated, she and her elder sister Manjari were brought up by her mother in Kolkata, in what was then Bengal, India.
 As a young girl, she became involved in the theater.

 She worked on stage with doyens such as Sisir Bhaduri, Ahindra Choudhury, Nirmalendu Lahiri and Chhabi Biswas.
 Some of the plays she acted in included Naa and Kalarah.
 She made her film debut as a child artist in Premendra Mitra's Dui beaee.